A modelling and computational study of the frustration index in signed networks: Evaluating performance against the literature

 According to Moore's law \cite{moore1965}, the exponential increase in transistor density on integrated circuits leads to computer power doubling almost every two years.
 Moore's prediction has been remarkably accurate from 1965 to 2013, while the actual rate of increase in computer power has slowed down since 2013 \cite{mack2015multiple}.

-Moore's law ballpark figures allow us to compare computations executed on different hardware from different years.
+Moore's law ballpark figures allow us to compare computations executed on different hardware in different years.
 We conservatively estimate a factor of 16 times for the improvements in computer power between 2010 and 2018 to be attributable to hardware improvements.
-The solve times of the slowest (fastest) model among AND, XOR, and, ABS in Table~\ref{tab5.5} show a factor of improvement ranging between $30 - 333$ ($81 - 545$) compared to the fastest solve time in 2010 \cite{dasgupta_algorithmic_2007, huffner_separator-based_2010, iacono_determining_2010}.
+The solve times of the slowest (fastest) model among AND, XOR, and, ABS in Table~\ref{3tab5.5} shows a factor of improvement ranging between $30 - 333$ ($81 - 545$) compared to the fastest solve time in 2010 \cite{dasgupta_algorithmic_2007, huffner_separator-based_2010, iacono_determining_2010}.
 This shows our solve time improvements are not merely resulted from hardware differences.

-While data-reduction schemes \cite{huffner_separator-based_2010} can take up to 1 day for these datasets and heuristic algorithms \cite{iacono_determining_2010} only provide bounds with up to 9\% gap from optimality, our three binary linear models equipped with the speed-up techniques (\ref{ss:branch} -- \ref{ss:unbalanced}) solve the four datasets to optimality in a few seconds.
+While data-reduction schemes \cite{huffner_separator-based_2010} can take up to 1 day for these data sets and heuristic algorithms \cite{iacono_determining_2010} only provide bounds with up to 9\% gap from optimality, our three binary linear models equipped with the speed-up techniques (\ref{3ss:branch} -- \ref{3ss:unbalanced}) solve the four instances to optimality in a few seconds.